Dale Brown, CAEPresident & CEO

 Dale E. Brown, CAE, is the founding president and CEO of the Financial Services Institute (FSI).
-Established in 2004, FSI is the only organization advocating on behalf of independent broker-dealers and their affiliated independent financial advisors.
+Established in 2004, FSI is the only organization advocating on behalf of independent financial services firms and their affiliated independent financial advisors.
 FSI’s mission is to create a healthier regulatory environment for their members through aggressive and effective advocacy, education and public awareness.
-FSI represents more than 100 independent broker-dealers and more than 35,000 independent financial advisors, reaching more than 15 million households.
+FSI represents more than 100 independent financial services firm members and their 160,000+ affiliated financial advisors.

 Dale attended the University of Georgia and graduated from Georgia State University with a bachelor’s degree in political science.